espressif/pytest-embedded/README.md

     addopts = -p pytest_embedded -p pytest_embedded_serial_esp -p pytest_embedded_idf
     ```

+For more detailed information about the fixtures provided by each plugin, please refer to [Fixtures and CLI Options](https://docs.espressif.com/projects/pytest-embedded/en/latest/fixtures/)

 ### Logging

 Since all the output of each process would be duplicated with `logging.info()`, we recommend using pytest logging functionalities for the best user experience.